huangshiyu13/image_pylib/README.md

 image_pylib
 ==========
 This repository intents to build a general image processing python library.
+This is for personal usage.

-##Usage
+## Usage
 - have a look at showLable.py